linjing-lab/sorting-algorithms/README.md

 - [sortingx-1.2.0](https://github.com/linjing-lab/sorting-algorithms/tree/v1.2.0) is the end version of sorting series, which optimize the kernel of generate.
 - [sortingx-1.2.1](https://github.com/linjing-lab/sorting-algorithms/tree/v1.2.1) is the portable version that comparison is faster than ever, the generate is more portable.

 By the way, I didn't complete all the iterative data types, in order to develop a more targeted scenario.
-If you are **interested** in other iterative data types, please add these iterative data types in the `convert` function in the `_utils.py` file, for example: bytes, bytearray, range, zip.
+If you are **interested** in other iterative data types, please add these iterative data types in the `convert` function of the `_utils.py` file, for example: bytes, bytearray, range, zip.

 ## LICENSE